Base point free theorems--saturation, b-divisors, and canonical bundle formula--: Introduction

 the {\em{round-up}}, the {\em{round-down}}, and the {\em{fractional part}} of $B$.
+Note that we do not use $\mathbb R$-divisors in this paper.
 We make one general remark here.
 Since the freeness (or semi-ampleness) of a Cartier divisor $D$ on a variety $X$ depends only on the linear equivalence class of $D$, we can freely replace $D$ by a linearly equivalent divisor to prove the freeness (or semi-ampleness) of $D$. \end{notation}

 We will work over an algebraically closed field $k$ of characteristic zero throughout this paper.